opplieam/opplieam/README.md

 - I’m currently expanding my backend expertise with **Go**.
 - **Available for freelance projects** in Backend development (Go) and Web scraping (Python)
+- Whether you need a robust backend system, scalable APIs, or a custom scraping solution, I’m here to help!
-- **Please check the pinned project for a demonstration** of my work.
+- **Please check the pinned project for a demonstration** of my skills and expertise.

 ---